-The Graduate School at Hood College offers a choice of three dynamic post-baccalaureate programs and a wide array of courses in the ceramic arts.
+The Hood Graduate School offers three ceramic arts post-baccalaureate programs and a wide array of courses and workshops.
 The 60-credit Masters of Fine Arts degree is the optimal choice for serious, highly committed artists who want to achieve the premier credential in studio arts, academia and the gallery world.

 Become a visual communicator through art